Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 With your banking package, you get a CHF private account and several savings accounts (if you want).
 You will also get a debit card and a credit card included in the package.
 You can choose between Visa and Mastercard for your cards.
 You can also use your account with TWINT.

 One thing that many people like is that everything is available in English.
 Both the applications and the support are available in English.
-English availability is excellent for people that do not speak one of the Swiss national languages.
+English availability is excellent for people who do not speak one of the Swiss national languages.

-Overall, UBS me should have more than enough features for anybody.
+Overall, UBS Me should have more than enough features for anybody.

 Banking fees